hanktrizz/nea_weather/README.md

 ### Compatibility

-Google Chrome, Chrome mobile.
+Tested only on Google Chrome and Chrome mobile so far.
 Internet Explorer (all versions) is not supported.

 ## Contributing